New Yorkers are long familiar with Little Italy's Feast of San Gennaro

 celebrated since the 1920s on Mulberry Street in New York.
 This 10-day festival dedicated to the Catholic Saint Gennaro, martyred in 305 AD, is so beloved by New Yorkers that transplanted New York Italians have recreated the Feast of San Gennaro in Los Angeles

 .
-Although it lasts only four days instead of 10 and it's missing the traditional Cannoli Eating Contest, the west coast festival celebrating the venerable patron saint of Naples has plenty of Italian music, food and culture.
+Although it lasts only three days instead of 10 and it's missing the traditional Cannoli Eating Contest, the west coast festival celebrating the venerable patron saint of Naples has plenty of Italian music, food and culture.
 It also continues the tradition of charitable giving as a benefit for various Los Angeles children's organizations.

 Jump to Feast of San Gennaro Photos - 2007 Gallery